Boellis/prehab/README.md

 # [P]rehab Take Home

 This project is my attempt at a basic CRUD implementataion of a full-stack workout management application.
 It uses Python(FastAPI) for the backend and React + TypeScript for the frontend.
-If you prefer I use solely, I can move the frontend to Tkinter.
+If you prefer I use solely Python, I can move the frontend to Tkinter.
 If you find you are running into bugs, the easiest way to fix it is to restart both your frontend and backend.

 ## Features